How Social Commerce Works: The Social Psychology of Social Shopping

 • Ask-Your-Network tools involve a small public commitment to an item (asking friends about it) that is consistent with purchasing it later

-• Social Gaming stimulates behavioural consistency between playing a branded game and later buying the branded product or service
+• Social Gaming stimulates behavioral consistency between playing a branded game and later buying the branded product or service

 • Pick Lists are the social shopping equivalent of petitions, small free public commitments to products consistent with subsequent purchases